Ordotan1994/AutoAdmin/README.md

 # Installation
 The installtion file is called autoadmin.sh, and will install the software when activated.
 to install the software run the following commands:
-1. use git clone to download the reposetory
+1. use git clone to download the repository
 2. cd to the software folder
 3. $ chmod +x autoadmin.sh
 4. $ sudo ./autoadmin.sh